-We have audited the financial statements of Hamleys of London Limited (the 'company') for the year ended 31 December 2022 which comprise the Statement of Profit or Loss, the Statement of Profit or Loss and Other Comprehensive Income, the Statement of Financial Position, the Statement of Changes in Equity, the Statement of Cash Flows and Notes to the Statement of Cash Flows, Notes to the Financial Statements, including a summary of significant accounting policies.
+We have audited the financial statements of Hamleys of London Limited (the 'company') for the year ended 31 December 2023 which comprise the Statement of Profit or Loss, the Statement of Profit or Loss and Other Comprehensive Income, the Statement of Financial Position, the Statement of Cash Flows and Notes to the Statement of Cash Flows, Notes to the Financial Statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and UK adopted International Accounting Standards.